 The center is required to complete a self-study that must be uploaded to the portfolio to the Current Processes folder no later than 60 days prior to the scheduled date of the site visit.

 The site visit will usually be a 1 ½-day visit.
 The Commission has developed a Site Visit Checklist to assist all parties in understanding their responsibilities.

 Preparation for the Site Visit

-The review team will be comprised of 3 persons: 2 ACPE Certified Educators (one of whom is the National Site Team Chair) and 1 Practitioner.
-If additional persons are needed, they shall be ACPE Certified Educators.
-Once formed, the team will be granted access to the portfolio in SharePoint to begin its review of the materials.
-During this in-depth review, if any items are found to be in need of updating or are missing, the National Site Team Chair will be in touch with the center’s educator who will be asked to provide new or revised materials.
+The initial review of the portfolio is conducted by the National Site Team Chair and consists of the Part I Checklist to ensure that all materials are included and are sufficiently developed.
+The NSTC and the commissioner for the center’s cohort will have a consultation to verify all materials are sufficient for the review to proceed.
+The NSTC will then add the completed Part I Checklist to the center’s portfolio.
+The full team will then be granted access to the portfolio in SharePoint to begin its review of the materials.
+During this in-depth review, the site team will complete the Part II Review Form and if any items are found to be in need of updating or are missing, the National Site Team Chair will be in touch with the center’s educator who will be asked to provide new or revised materials.

 The Site Visit

 - to serve as a verification that everything in the materials is congruent with the functioning of the program, and